nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Press enter.
     * Expected: The GUI shows the Dates with age in the filter command.

-### Finding a Random Date
+### Finding a Blind Date

-1. Finding a Random Date
+1. Finding a Blind Date
     * Type the following random command into the text field.<br>
-      `random`
+      `blindDate`
     * Press enter.
-    * Expected: The GUI shows a random Date in LoveBook.
+    * Expected: The GUI shows a blind date in LoveBook.

 ### Exit